PocketChangeJ/ORgeneAnnotation_HAVANA/singleCell_splitORexpression.md

 ## P3OMP19 1.91307930987927 0.956539654939634
 ```

-The second OR in this cell is product of mismapping, but the third OR shows good quality alignments. *Olfr855* is a distant paralogue of *Olfr43*, with only 42.49% identity between the two.
-Thus, these counts seem genuine.
+We've already seen that second OR in this cell is product of mismapping, but the third OR shows good quality alignments. *Olfr855* is a distant paralogue of *Olfr43*, with only 42.49% identity between the two.
+These counts seem genuine.

 ![](pics/Olfr855.png)